-While the renovation restored the exterior of the building to resemble what it looked like when it was built in 1884, the interior contains new classroom and faculty office space for the Division of Human Studies and the Division of Psychology and Communication Studies.
+While the renovation restored the exterior of the building to resemble what it looked like when it was built in 1884, the interior contains new classroom and faculty office space for the Division of Human Studies on the top floor and the Division of Communication Studies on the bottom floor.
 Faculty members praised the architects' ability to maintain the original character of the building.

 The building was originally the community's grade school.
 A fire in 1907 destroyed the attic and tower and damaged much of the second floor.
 The University gave the community a parcel on Park Street for a new school, and took possession of what became Kanakadea Hall in exchange.
 It was renovated - without the tower - at a cost of $3,400, and opened as a University classroom and faculty office building in November 1908.